Introducing the AquAid Range of Non-Touch Water Coolers

 For each Mainsfed Water Dispenser we install, a portion of that revenue is donated to charities.
 Charities such as Christian Aid the AquAid founded Africa Trust.
 These donations are utilised to implement clean water resources where they are needed most, like in schools and villages, in countries throughout Africa.
 At AquAid, we understand that helping others is key component to a healthy and strong organisation as is attested by our collective 30 years of supporting these charities.

-If you would like to know more about installing a high-quality Mainsfed or Bottlefed Water Dispenser or Water Fountain, contact us.
+If you would like to know more about installing a high-quality Mainsfed or Bottlefed Water Dispenser or Indoor Water Fountain, contact us.

 How having a Water Cooler adds to Work Space Cheerful